open-ephys/next-gen-system/specification.md

 electrical connections between the FPGA and the breakout boards, a 3rd party FMC board is shown, connected to the FPGA through the second FMC connector._

-Examples of hardware
+Examples of hardware modules / daughter devices  are:
-modules are:

   - A simple Analog/Digital front-end with ADCs DACs and line receivers and drivers for digital input/output.
 This would also be the only piece of